shijl0925/python-gerrit-api/README.rst

     * Retrieves/Adds/Removes a group member to a Gerrit internal group..
     * Lists/Retrieves/Adds/Removes the direct subgroups of a group.

-* Ability to create/delete/query Gerrit changes, and ability to excute change:
+* Ability to create/delete/query Gerrit changes, and ability to execute change:
     * Update/Abandons/Restores/Rebases/Move/Reverts/Submits an existing change.
     * Creates a new patch set with a new commit message.
     * Retrieves/Sets/Deletes the topic of a change.